Ariarathes V Eusebes Philopator (c.163-131/130): king of Cappadocia.

 - Successor of: Ariathes IV Eusebes

 - 163: Succeeds Ariathes IV Eusebes

-- The Armenian king Artaxias I proposes a division of Sophene (along the Upper Tigris), but Ariarathes puts a puppet king named Mithrobuzanes on the throne
+- The Armenian king Artaxias I proposes a division of Sophene (along the Upper Euphrates), but Ariarathes puts a puppet king named Mithrobuzanes on the throne

 - King Ptolemy of Comagene tries to conquer the Cappadocian city Melitene, but is repelled

 - The Seleucid king Demetrius I Soter proposes that Ariarathes marries to his sister Laodice V, widow of Perseus of Macedonia; Ariarathes refuses